Skip to main content

 Food Culture and Dining Style

-Dining in Japan is not just about food — it is a structured experience shaped by etiquette and appreciation for detail.
+Dining in Japan is a structured and mindful experience, shaped by etiquette, seasonality, and presentation:

-• Meals are often seasonal and locally sourced
+• Meals often feature seasonal, locally sourced ingredients

 Best Time to Travel